ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-angular-custom-control.md

 These forms consist of FormGroups and FormControls, keeping the form value organised.

 By default, Angular already allows to bind a HTMLInputElement or HTMLSelectElement to a control using the FormControl and FormControlName (in combination with FormGroup) directives.
-This is enough for most forms, but sometimes there is a need something more specialised, for example a date picker or a slider.
+This is enough for most forms, but sometimes there is a need for something more specialised, for example a date picker or a slider.
 There are numerous packages on npm providing these and most component libraries also include the most common controls for your development pleasure.
 But sometimes you can't find the correct package to match your needs.
 I still see many developers use a default text input field, and parsing the value after the form is submitted.